Queenstown Trail: Gibbston River Trail

 A route that passes along the Kawarau River around many vineyards in the Gibbston Valley.
 Carparks are available at each end of the track.
 There are also several loops in the track allowing for a varied or shorter route.
 This track was managed by Department of Conservation track until its upgrade in 2014 making it bike friendly and becoming officially part of the Queenstown Trail.

+Shotover Gorge Trail

+This trail is 5.5 km one way from Arthurs Point to Tucker Beach and was opened in 2025.
+It can also be accessed by the Littles Road carpark.
+It follows the Shotover River and has many switch backs near the Hugo Tunnel which is a highlight along with the long Kimi-ākau bridge.

 History

 Originally the name for the network of trails in the region was the Wakatipu Trails before being renamed The Queenstown Trail.

 Signage on the trail simply calls it Queenstown Trail.

 The Wakatipu Trails Trust was set up in 2002 after a meeting between Duncan Field of QLDC and Chris Eden the DOC Wakatipu Area Manager at the time to assess the interest in created a network of recreational trails.
 In 2004 the Wakatipu Trails strategy was developed which helped to guide the development of the trails.

 The main routes of the Queenstown Trail now link up with many smaller tracks not part of the official trail many of which existed before its 2012 opening.